Goran Pandev: International career

-In June 2001, Pandev made his senior debut for North Macedonia during an away FIFA World Cup qualification match against Turkey.
+In June 2001, Pandev made his senior debut for the Macedonian football team during an away FIFA World Cup qualification match against Turkey.
 With two goals against Spain on 12 August 2009, he became the national team's all-time leading scorer, surpassing Georgi Hristov.

 Pandev intended to retire from international football in 2015, but was persuaded to keep playing by national manager Igor Angelovski.
 Pandev earned his 100th cap in a 3–1 home victory against Latvia in UEFA Euro 2020 qualification in March 2019.
 He scored the team's only goal in North Macedonia's 1–0 Euro 2020 play-off victory over Georgia in November 2020, which saw his nation qualify for a major international tournament for the very first time.
 In the tournament he scored North Macedonia's first ever goal at a major tournament, pouncing on a mistake to score in an open net in a 3–1 defeat to Austria at Euro 2020 in the nation's competition debut, making him the second-oldest scorer in the finals of a European Championship, only behind Ivica Vastić.
 On 21 June 2021, he played his last match for his national team against the Netherlands in the last group stage match of the Euro 2020.

 Style of play

-Famed as one of the most skilled Macedonian forwards ever, Pandev was a quick, creative, and hard-working left-footed forward with good technique, who was capable both of creating and scoring goals, due to his opportunism and shooting accuracy, as well as his vision and passing ability.
+Goran Pandev was a skilled Macedonian forward.
+Pandev was a quick, creative, and hard-working left-footed forward with good technique, who was capable both of creating and scoring goals, due to his opportunism and shooting accuracy, as well as his vision and passing ability.
 He was capable of playing in several offensive positions, either on the right or through the centre of the pitch, and was usually deployed in a supporting role, as a winger, as a second striker, or as an attacking midfielder, although he had also been fielded as a striker or as a false nine.

 Personal life

 Pandev's younger brother Sashko is also a footballer.
 In 2019, Pandev obtained Italian citizenship in Naples.
-One year later, he auctioned the shirt he wore in the match in which he gained his 100th cap for Macedonia for a hospital fighting the coronavirus pandemic.
-In 2010, Pandev founded a football academy in his native Macedonia, named Akademija Pandev.
+One year later, he auctioned the shirt he wore in the match in which he gained his 100th cap for North Macedonia for a hospital fighting the coronavirus pandemic.
+In 2010, Pandev founded a football academy in his country, named Akademija Pandev.